salacika/DE1SQL/SQL4/README.md

 <br/>

 ### `Exercise3`
-#### We want to how the emplyoees are performing.
+#### We want to how the employees are performing.
 Join orders, customers and employees and return orderDate,lastName, firstName

 <br/><br/>